tillitis/tillitis-key1/LICENSES/README.md

 ## Main license

-Unless otherwise noted, the project sources are licensed under the terms and conditions of the "GNU General Public License v2.0 only" and hardware boards under "CERN Open Hardware Licence Version 2 - Strongly Reciprocal".
+Unless otherwise noted, the project sources are licensed under the terms and conditions of the "GNU General Public License v2.0 only".

 The `LICENSES/` directory contains copies of the license texts used by the sources included in the project source tree.